 Physiology is the study of normal function within living creatures.
-It is a sub-section of biology, covering a range of topics that include organs, anatomy, cells, biological compounds, and how they all interact to make life possible.
+It is a sub-section of biology, covering a range of topics that include organs, anatomy, and biological compounds, among others.

 From ancient theories to molecular laboratory techniques, physiological research has shaped our understanding of the components of our body, how they communicate, and how they keep us alive.